dthpham/sminterpolate/README.md

 Butterflow uses the Farneback algorithm to compute dense optical flows for frame interpolation.
 You can pass in different values to the function to fine-tune the quality (robustness of image) of the resulting videos.
-Run `$ butterflow -h` for a list of advanced options and their default values.
+Run `butterflow -h` for a list of advanced options and their default values.